-Course: Preliminary Mathematics Standard Course/HSC Mathematics Standard 1 Course (BDC)
+Course: Preliminary Mathematics Standard Course/HSC Mathematics Standard 1 Course (BDC) (This course will be not offered in 2025 at St Columba's)

-2 units Preliminary (Board Developed Course) Category B

-2 units HSC (Board Developed Course)
+2 units Preliminary (Board Developed Course) Category B 2 units HSC (Board Developed Course)

-Prerequisites: The Preliminary Mathematics Standard course is a common course undertaken by all students of MathematicsStandard.
+Prerequisites: The Preliminary Mathematics Standard course is a common course undertaken by all students of Mathematics Standard.
 However, students who experience difficulty with the Preliminary Mathematics Standard course at the end of Year 11 may consider the HSC Mathematics Standard 1 course as an alternative to the HSC Mathematics Standard 2 course.

-Exclusions: Students may not study any other Stage 6 preliminary mathematics course in conjunction with the Preliminary Mathematics Standard course, or any other Stage 6 HSC mathematics course in conjunction with the HSC Mathematics Standard 1 course.
+Students may not study any other Stage 6 preliminary mathematics course in conjunction with the Preliminary Mathematics Standard course, or any other Stage 6 HSC mathematics course in conjunction with the HSC Mathematics Standard 1 course.